keoja/hyperledger-ansible/README.md

 Note in the screenshot above how Ansible attempted to create the "Docker overlay network" but this resulted in an "error."
 The reason is that the overlay network has already been created, so there's nothing to do.
 It would be better if an error was not reported, but this is not a problem, we simply ignore the response.

-1. Bring up the Fabric, by default this will launch eight (8) validating peers and one member service:
+1. Bring up the Fabric, by default this will launch four (4) validating peers and one member service:

   ```
   bin/configurablefabric.sh